Introduction

 {

-# Copy script used to do deployment
+# Copy script used to do

 Copy-Item $serverDeployFile $installersDir